 This page was last updated by Annika

-The map below this list shows where the towns you’ve found are located.
+The map below this list shows where the cities you’ve found are located.

 Zurich regionTrain stationAltitude: 408 m (1339 ft)On a lake